dentarg/auth0-blog/_posts/2018-02-14-developing-games-with-react-redux-and-svg-part-2.markdown

 That's it!
 Now, your app will create and show randomly positioned flying objects when users start the game.

 > **Note:** If you run your app now and hit the *Start Game* button, you might end up seeing just one flying object.
-This might happen because there is nothing preventing flying objects from appearing in the same magnitude on the X axis.
-In the next section, you will make your flying objects move along the Y axis.
+This might happen because there is nothing preventing flying objects from appearing in the same magnitude on the X-axis.
+In the next section, you will make your flying objects move along the Y-axis.
 This will ensure that you and your users are able to see all flying objects.

 ### Using CSS Animation to Move Flying Objects